zachmichael14/protein_viewer/README.md

 ### GUI reference <a class="anchor" id="gui-reference"></a>

-There are several protein representations available, with differnt representation serving different purposes.
+There are several protein representations available, with different representation serving different purposes.

-While much of the GUI functionality is geared toward creating custom representations, the model representation can most easily be changed by navigating to ```Extra > Quick``` and selecting a representation.
+While much of the GUI functionality is geared toward creating custom representations, the current representation can most easily be changed by navigating to ```Extra > Quick``` and selecting a representation.

 ![available representation](img/representations.png)